 History of Curling in Portland

 Curling first came to the Portland, OR area in the winter of 1847 when the HMS Modeste, an 18 gun British warship, spent a few months frozen in on the Columbia river near Ft.
 Vancouver.
-Four officers from the Modeste bested four locals from the Hudson Bay company in a…Read More
+Four officers from the Modeste bested four locals from the Hudson Bay company in a 3 game series on the frozen river on January 26,…Read More

 MoPac is one of ten regions in the United States and represents: Arizona, California, Idaho, Montana, Nevada, Oregon and Utah.
 MoPac has 17 member clubs and hosts the playdowns for the United States Curling Association, USCA.